nadangergeo/pick-axe/README.md

 ```

 ### Option 2
-You do the following, which will make the commands (bash-scripts) available globally on the system,
+You do the following, which will make the commands (bash-scripts) available "globally",
 via the "pick-axe" command

 As an example, the command "pick-axe PICK eth", could be run from any directory.